fastly/compute-rust-auth/README.md

 # Fastly Compute OAuth application starter kit

-Connect to an identity provider such as Auth0 using OAuth 2.0 and validate authentication status at the Edge, to authorize access to your edge or origin hosted applications.
+Connect to an identity provider such as Okta, Auth0, Azure AD, Google, or Amazon Cognito using OAuth 2.0 and validate authentication status at the Edge, to authorize access to your edge or origin hosted applications.

 **For more details about other starter kits for Compute, see the [Fastly developer hub](https://developer.fastly.com/solutions/starters)**